Josh Venable: The Adventure Club

-"The Adventure Club" aired intermittently on KYSR and KDGE, playing a mix of American and British indie rock, local, punk and classic alternative music.
-The show was responsible for breaking Texas bands such as Old 97's and The Polyphonic Spree as well as internationally recognized bands such as Weezer, Coldplay, and Oasis.
+The Adventure Club aired intermittently on KYSR and KDGE, playing a mix of American and British indie rock, local, punk and classic alternative music.
+The show was responsible for breaking Texas bands such as Old 97's and The Polyphonic Spree, as well as internationally recognized bands such as Weezer, Coldplay, and Oasis.

 When the original host of The Adventure Club (Alex Luke) left for another job in St. Louis, Venable—though still inexperienced—was offered the hosting job in 1994.
 He asked fellow KDGE employee Keven McAlester to co-host.
-Most shows contained a healthy dose of bickering.

 McAlester left the show in 1997 for the film industry in LA; he went on to direct the feature You're Gonna Miss Me as well as music videos for Spoon and Old 97's.

-Venable, who worked late nights, overnights, and weekends, was promoted to Music Director at 102.1 The Edge in 2006 but was laid off in 2007 due to budget constraints at Clear Channel.
+Venable, who worked late nights, overnights, and weekends, was promoted to music director at 102.1 The Edge in 2006.
+He was laid off in 2007 due to budget constraints at Clear Channel.

 He found a job at 98.7FM KYSR in Los Angeles doing "afternoon drive" from 2 pm–7 pm.
 In February 2008, KDGE rehired Venable to do nights remotely from Los Angeles.
-"The Adventure Club" was brought back in July 2008.
+The Adventure Club was brought back in July 2008.
 He later switched to the 10 am–2 pm shift in Dallas.

 Later work

-Venable became Music Director of KYSR in 2009 and Program Director of KDGE in 2011.
-After being laid off again in December 2012, Venable started a music blog called A Wide Open Space.
+Venable became music director of KYSR in 2009 and program director of KDGE in 2011.

+After being laid off again in December 2012, he started a music blog called A Wide Open Space.

 In 2013, he was hired by Tulsa alternative rock station KMYZ as program director and afternoon personality.
 In 2015, he moved to the morning show at KMYZ.

-He was given shout outs from Coldplay onstage in Dallas on the X&Y tour and in Tulsa by the band in 2016.
-Venable has hinted on the air that he and Chris Martin from Coldplay had a "serious personal talk" that day before the show.

-In the fall of 2021, "Artifacts: Live At The Adventure Club" was released.
-The double vinyl collection was of DFW bands Venable had recorded in the radio studio.
-The proceeds went to charity and included The Rocket Summer, Eisley, Old 97's and more.
+In the fall of 2021, Artifacts: Live at the Adventure Club was released.
+This double vinyl collection was of DFW bands Venable had recorded in the radio studio.
+The proceeds went to charity and included The Rocket Summer, Eisley, and Old 97's.